-I have ridden and tested pretty much every brand and saddle design out there and as much as I would love to give one definitive answer to this question that I get asked so often, I have to say it is such an individual choice, you have to try to discover what works for you.
-It may be a little trickier with social-distancing but most brands and bike shops are very helpful with ‘try before you buy’ options, so I’d recommend looking into that.
+I have ridden and tested pretty much every brand and saddle design out there and as much as I would love to give one definitive answer to this question, I have to say it is such an individual choice that you have to discover what works for you.
+It may be a little trickier with social distancing, but most brands and bike shops are very helpful with ‘try before you buy’ options, so I’d recommend looking into that.

 When I first started cycling as a youngster, I didn’t have a girls’ specific saddle and things were not comfy.
 I’ve seen saddles evolve so much since and we’re starting to be better served as women.
 Having enough width for the sit bones but narrow enough not to rub has been a challenge at points, as Phil agrees.